We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 - Coffee is a fruit.

-Coffee beans are the pits or seeds of the coffee berries.
-Since these berries grow on the flowering bushes, therefore coffee ultimately is a fruit production.
-Those pits are called Beans because of their similarity to legumes.
+Since these berries grow on the flowering bushes, coffee is ultimately a fruit production.

 - Coffee berries are edible.